For all the marble in the lobbies and the elegant offices in the

 of BBDO Worldwide) and Keith Reinhard (chairman of DDB Needham

-Worldwide) were opposed to Wren's elevation.
-Their invitation to
+Worldwide) were adamantly opposed to Wren’s elevation.
+Their invitation

-Crawford to return from the Met to take over from Rosenshine (who wanted
+to Crawford to return from the Met to take over from Rosenshine (who was

-to return to his agency roots) bears testimony to a view of Wren as the
+hankering to return to his agency roots) bears testimony to a view of

 Other Omnicom insiders mutter about Wren as ’the tough guy who used to